-The emerging conception of the structure of the brain that I have explored in this section departs significantly from Simon's conception of a hierarchically organized decomposable system and from the sequential conception of a mechanism presented above.
+The emerging conception of the structure of the brain that I have explored in this section departs significantly from Simon's conception of hierarchically organized decomposable system or from the sequential conception of a mechanism presented above.
 Rather than a brain region that constitutes a component in a mechanism being largely isolated from others except for receiving the products of processing by other components and directing its products to other components, a brain region will be interconnected with numerous others.
-As a result, its behavior at any given time will depend, not just on its inputs and its internal constitution, but on the signals it receives from these other units.
+As a result, its behavior at any given time will depend not just on its inputs and its internal constitution, but on the signals it receives from these other units.
 Such a perspective is suggestive of the holism that inspired skeptics of localization, but there is an important difference.
-The significance of clustering in small-world networks is that different parts of the network can still specialize for processing different kinds of information.
+The significance of clustering in small-world networks is that different parts of the network can still specialize for processing different kinds specific frequencies).
+The spontaneous spiking of inferior olive neurons generates synchronized activity in a wide population of Purkinje cells in cerebellar cortex, which then provide inhibitory synchronized inputs to cerebellar nuclear neurons.
+Their rebound responses activate motor neurons in a synchronized manner, generating the physiological tremor with a frequency of approximately 10 Hz.
+Llinás (1988) draws out broad consequences of the spontaneous activity in the inferior olive: "The organization of the IO nucleus demonstrates that the oscillatory properties of single neurons, arising from a congruous set of electrical events, can activate a large number of neurons over a wide area.
+The ability to project oscillatory rhythms and to generate synchronous firing in large populations of cells may be one of the important properties of intrinsic electroresponsiveness" (p.
+1661).
+Llinás also reviews a vast array of other ionic conductances found in many neurons in the brain.

+of information.
 Thus, referring to brain regions and localizing functions in them still makes sense, but it needs to be understood as involving components that are not operating in isolation but are highly sensitive to ongoing activity elsewhere in the mechanism.